Agentity-com/mcp-audit-extension/README.md

 ## Configuration

 Configure the extension by navigating to **File > Preferences > Settings** and searching for "MCP Audit", or by directly editing your `settings.json` file.
+By default, a local file logger will be set up to log to the extension's data folder.

 ### Log Forwarders